MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Sc-delete.md

 ms.assetid: 2fe94fb3-e4d1-47b5-b999-39995ecbb644
 ---
 # Sc delete
-deletes a service subkey from the registry. if the service is running or if another process has an open handle to the service, the service is marked for deletion.
+Deletes a service subkey from the registry.
+If the service is running or if another process has an open handle to the service, the service is marked for deletion.

-for examples of how to use this command, see [Examples](#BKMK_examples).
+For examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax